MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Get-Help.md

 read all the PowerShell documentation, see the Microsoft Docs [PowerShell Documentation](/powershell).

 If you type `Get-Help` followed by the exact name of a help article, or by a word unique to a help article, `Get-Help` displays the article's content.
+If you specify the exact name of a command alias, `Get-Help` displays the help for the original command.
 If you enter a word or word pattern that appears in several help article titles, `Get-Help` displays a list of the matching titles.
 If you enter a word that doesn't appear in any help article titles, `Get-Help` displays a list of articles that include that word in their contents.